 LIGNUMVITAE KEY BOTANICAL STATE PARK

 Want a shot at toothy barracuda, jacks, big bones, and maybe a tarpon while plying some of the most pristine shorelines I’ve seen in Florida while getting an intriguing botanical and history lesson to boot?
 Look no further than Lignumvitae Key.
 While reachable only by private boat or tour, the paddle out to Lignumvitae is a just short 1 ¼ mile from the Indian Key Boat Ramp near Mile Marker 79 on the Overseas Highway.
-It can be combined in a long day trip with a visit to Indian Key Historical State Park just to the south of the highway (See the first article in this serious for more on Indian Key.)
+It can be combined in a long day trip with a visit to Indian Key Historical State Park just to the south of the highway (See the first article in this series for more on Indian Key.)
 The park and island are named after the rare virgin stand of unusual Lignumvitae (Tree of Life) trees in the tropical hardwood forest that covers the key.

 For the angler, the key consideration for this trip is the tides.
 Some of the most productive flats around the island are accessible only at higher tides, especially those on the south side of the island.
 Also, if the wind is howling out of the north, stay home.
 Today it’s a gentle 5-10 mph breeze.
 So planning accordingly, I am pedaling towards Lignumvitae Key in my Hobie Outback late morning under a brilliant blue sky.
 I take some time fishing around the bridge pilings as I glide west from the Indian Key Ramp, get a couple of strikes on a Gulp curlytail mounted on a 1/8 ounce jig head, but come up empty.
 Finally the allure of the turquoise water around the key are just too much to resist so I make a beeline north where I can see some scattered sandy potholes in the broad sea grass and coral flats that promise barracuda and maybe some jacks.